2020 Milwaukee mayoral election: General election

 A general election was held April 7 between Tom Barrett and Lena Taylor.

+Taylor was the first African American woman to advance to a general election for mayor of Milwaukee, and only the second woman (after Donna Horowitz Richards, who advanced to the 1984 general election).

 Barret's campaign was largely focused on his track record.
 Taylor challenged his track record, arguing that people of color had not sufficiently benefited from during tenure.